 The compiler is the central “tool”, which is required for every software development.
 It forms the link between the human-readable high-level source code (e.g., C and C ++) and the machine code, interpretable for the hardware processor.
-For the development of safety critical software according to relevant functional safety standards such as ISO26262 (car), EN50128 […]
+For the development of safety critical software according to relevant functional safety standards special requirements apply for the tools […]

 In the last blog (June 2017), I explained the principle of Freedom of Interference.
 The example used was based on the automotive industry and the ISO26262.
 Now I would like to consider Freedom of Interference with respect to the industry sectors railway, aviation and automotive and share my industry experiences with you.

 The proof of a 100% structural source code coverage is required by almost all functional safety standards (IEC61508, ISO26262, DO 178C, etc.).
 In the individual SIL / ASIL levels, only the type of source code coverage is differentiated.
 Essentially, the Statement Coverage (low SIL / ASIL Level), the Branch Coverage and the MC / DC […]

 IEC 61508, ISO26262, DO 178C, ISO 25119: Have you ever encountered these abbreviations in your professional life?
 If so, there is a high probability that you are already implementing functional safety projects in your company or that you are entering the market in the near future.
 Perhaps you have already made the experience, or at […]

 In the first part (Link) I explained the basic idea, which is behind the tool qualification.
 I have already given an overview of the four most frequently used measures.
 In this article, I will discuss each of these 4 measures in more detail and name the respective advantages and disadvantages.

 Many companies and project teams that carry out projects for the first time in the field of functional safety have the impression that the topic of tool qualification is critical to success and involves a great deal of effort.
 Although this issue is, of course, important and also involves a certain cost effort, the subject […]